danielbodnar/awesome-stars/README.md

 ## data

+- [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data) - This repository contains compatibility data for Web technologies as displayed on MDN
 - [jonschlinkert/section-matter](https://github.com/jonschlinkert/section-matter) - Like front-matter, but allows multiple sections in a single document.
 - [the-alchemists-of-arland/gray-matter-rs](https://github.com/the-alchemists-of-arland/gray-matter-rs) - A tool for easily extracting front matter out of a string.
 It is a fast Rust implementation of gray-matter.
 Parses YAML, JSON, TOML and support for custom parsers.
 Use it and let me know by giving it
 - [lk-geimfari/mimesis](https://github.com/lk-geimfari/mimesis) - Mimesis is a powerful Python library that empowers developers to generate massive amounts of synthetic data efficiently.